dinoboards/ez80-for-rc2014-backplanes/_posts/2024-07-21-2-compatibility-increased.md

 Although I had already got the 512K ROM/RAM Memory Module to work - it was only just working.
 The timing sequence applied by the eZ80 during I/O writes may not have been within the timing requirements of the logic chips on the ROM/RAM module - it was working for me (when specific chip types were used) - but it might not work for others, or might stop working for me as I change aspect of my kit.

 I was having this 'compatibility' issue, despite the fact that the eZ80 can configure its control signals to mimic an original Z80 CPU.
-You can configured the chip to use 'Z80 Bus Mode', where the processor will transitions signals across specific 't-states', just as a Z80 does.
+You can configured the chip to use 'Z80 Bus Mode', where the processor will transition its signals across specific 't-states', just as a Z80 does.
 But there remained some key differences.

 To understand the issue, we need to compare the timing diagrams of a Z80 CPU and the eZ80 CPU running in Z80 Bus Mode.